kilicomu/bocs_array/README.md

 ### PlatformIO IDE
 1. Clone a copy of this repository or download it as a ZIP from the Releases page and extract it to your filesystem
-2. Open the `bocs_array` directory with 'Open Project' from inside PlatformIO IDE
+2. Open the top-level `bocs_array` directory with 'Open Project' from inside PlatformIO IDE
 3. Under 'uno'->'General' in the PlatformIO 'Project Tasks' pane, select 'Build' to set up the project and build the program
 4. With your Arduino Uno attached to a USB port on your computer, under 'uno'->'General' in the PlatformIO 'Project Tasks' pane, select 'Upload' to upload the `bocs_array` program to the Arduino